JanChing6/legend-ctrl/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 D3_krish
+Copyright (C) 2021 H1M4N5HU0P

-Poject [legendMAFIABOT](https://github.com/D3_kriah/LegendMAFIABOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by
+Poject [legend MAFIABOT](https://github.com/H1M4N5HU0P/MAFIABOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by

 the Free Software Foundation, either version 3 of the License, or